MixinNetwork/flutter-app/README.md

 ## Quick start

-Because it depends on super_clipboard, you will need to install Rust:
+Because some of the underlying implementations in the libraries are written in Rust, you will need to install Rust:
 For macOS or Linux, execute the following command in Terminal.

 ```shell